openpmix/prrte/.github/CONTRIBUTING.md

 ## How to contribute to the PMIx Reference Server

-General information about contributing to the Open MPI project can be found at the [Contributing to PMIx webpage](https://pmix.org/code/contribute/).
+General information about contributing to the PMIx project can be found at the [Contributing to PMIx webpage](https://pmix.org/code/contribute/).
 The instructions below are specifically for opening issues and pull requests against the PMIx Reference Server.

 #### **Did you find a bug?**